Current Size: 100%

 Congratulations Prospective Graduates!

+Information on this page is directed to all prospective graduates.
 Candidates are personally responsible for satisfactorily completing all general University, major department, academic, and financial requirements (See Clearance for Graduation).
-Information on this page is directed to all prospective graduating seniors.
-Please note that receipt of the Dear Degree Candidate letter, official announcements, participation in the Commencement exercises, nor the appearance of a name in the printed program will be considered as conclusive evidence of graduation on May 13, 2017.
+Please note that receipt of the Dear Degree Candidate letter, official announcements, participation in the Commencement exercises, nor the appearance of a name in the printed program will be considered as conclusive evidence of graduation on May 12, 2018.

 Time and Place

-Howard University Commencement will be held on Saturday, May 13, at 10:00 a.m., on the Upper Quadrangle, main campus.
-Prospective graduates are required to assemble by School or College at 7:00 a.m. on the field of Greene Stadium.
+Howard University Commencement will be held on Saturday, May 12, at 10:00 a.m., on the Upper Quadrangle, of main campus.
+Prospective graduates are required to assemble by School or College beginning at 7:00 a.m. on the field of Greene Stadium.
 Prospective graduates who arrive late may not be allowed to sit with their respective School or College and may be added to the end of the procession.

 Ticketing and Admission of Guests

-Four reserved seat tickets will be issued to each graduate by the University.
+Four (4) reserved seat tickets will be issued to each graduate who has fulfilled the academic and financial clearance process by the University.
 Additional guests may be seated in the general seating section (i.e. bleacher seating) on a first-come, first-served basis.
 A ticket is not required for the general seating section.
 Please encourage all guests to be seated by 8:30 a.m. to witness the procession of the graduates.

 Commencement will be livestreamed over WHUR-FM Radio 96.3 MHz and WHUT-TV, Channel 32 beginning with a pre-show at 9:30 a.m. and actual Commencement from 10:00 a.m. - 12:30 p.m.
-DVDs of the Commencement Convocation will be available.
-Purchase Order Forms for the DVDs may be downloaded.
-An encore airing of Commencement will be broadcasted on Sunday, May 14 at 7:30 a.m. on WHUT.
+DVDs of the Commencement Convocation will be available for purchase.
+Fill out and return an order form to complete purchase.

 Order & Purchase of Academic Costumes

-All graduate academic costumes are available for purchase at the Howard University Bookstore (the "HUB").
-Each candidate must complete all academic and financial requirements and obtain clearance slips before academic costumes can be purchased.
+Academic costume pre-order opportunties have passed.
+However, there will be extra costumes available for each graduate type for sale at the Hoard University Bookstore during each regalia and ticket pick up time period outlined here.
+Each candidate must complete all academic and financial requirements before academic costumes can be purchased.
 Candidates may receive further instruction via the HUB Graduation Center.
-Graduation candidates may order their academic costumes and buy their commencement accessories from the Howard University Bookstore and online at www.howard.bncollege.com/.

 Graduation Center Pick-Up Procedures for Academic Costumes

-Graduates may pick up their regalia and commencement tickets from their School or College on the designated date and time.
-Check for your scheduled time at auxiliary.howard.edu/campus-stores---graduation-information.html.
+Graduates may pick up their regalia and commencement convocation tickets from the HUB between Monday May 7, 2018 and Friday May 11, 2018 during their designated time.
+Check for your scheduled time here.

 Official announcements are available for purchase through the HUB.
-Candidates may order announcements at the ordering fair or online at howard.bncollege.com.
+Candidates may order announcements at the ordering fair or online at colleges.herffjones.com.

 Clearance for Graduation

 Clearance for graduation is the process of completing and fulfilling all academic and financial requirements established by the University.
 Each candidate is personally responsible for obtaining academic and financial clearance prior to graduation.
 Please consult your respective Dean of the School or College to determine if you have met all academic requirements.
-For financial clearance, you must report to the Office of Student Financial Services to settle your account.
-Only candidates with official University clearance by both the respective Dean and the Office of Student Financial Services will be approved to receive the academic costume and to participate in the Commencement ceremony.
+For financial clearance, you must report to the Office of the Bursar to settle your account.
+Only candidates with official University clearance by both the respective Dean and the Office of the Bursar will be approved to receive the academic costume and to participate in the Commencement ceremony.

 All graduation clearance questions should be directed to the respective Schools and Colleges.
 For a list of all 13 Schools and Colleges please click here.

-A graduation rehearsal will be held in Cramton Auditorium on Tuesday, May 9, at 10:30 a.m.
+A graduation rehearsal/information session will be held in Cramton Auditorium on Tuesday, May 8, at 10:00 a.m.
 All degree candidates and all marshals for the divisions of the University must attend.
 Important information is provided at this session regarding arrival instructions, guest information, parking, transportation, and processional route, as well as any last minute updates of information pertaining to the Commencement ceremony.
 If you cannot attend the rehearsal, please check back here for ongoing updates.

 Assembly of Degree Candidates